-Infertility is when a couple cannot conceive despite having unprotected sex.
+Infertility refers to when a couple cannot conceive despite having regular unprotected sex.
 It is common, affecting 1 in every 7 couples in the UK.
 It may take longer to conceive naturally depending on your personal circumstances.
-However, if you have not conceived after one year of trying, we recommend that couples see their GP.
+However, if you have not conceived after one year of trying, we recommend that you see your GP or a fertility specialist.
 For women aged 36 over, we recommend seeing a GP sooner, after six months of trying.
 For couples where one or both partners has a known fertility issue, we recommend seeing a specialist before you begin trying for a baby.

-For healthy women under the age of 35, there is roughly a 25% chance of getting pregnant during ovulation.
-After turning 35, a woman’s reproductive potential begins to decrease and after the age of 40, the chances of becoming pregnant naturally fall to 10% during ovulation.
+For healthy women under the age of 35, there is roughly a 25% chance of getting pregnant each month during ovulation.
+After turning 35, a woman’s reproductive potential begins to decrease and after the age of 40, the chance of conceiving naturally falls to 10% during ovulation.
 This continues to decrease with age.

 A medical diagnosis of infertility involves a fertility assessment.
 This consists of a review of your full medical history, a routine physical examination and specific blood analyses.
 For women, the basic tests include a basal hormone assessment, an ultrasound scan and a hysterosalpingography (an X-ray to assess the uterine cavity and fallopian tubes).
-The range of tests required may be extended depending on the patient’s personal circumstances.
+The number and range of tests required may be greater depending on your personal circumstances.
 For men, there is a detailed semen analysis which evaluates its quality, assessed via a seminogram test.

 Ovulation, or a woman’s fertile period, occurs around halfway through each cycle, on roughly the fourteenth day in a supposed 28-day cycle.
 It has been proven that 24 hours after ovulation there is a rise in base body temperature of between 0.4 and 0.6 degrees.
 This is the signal on which the control method is based, marking the days on which ovulation occurs.